British Car Brands

 Suffolk Logo

-The firm is located near the town of Woodbridge.
-It was engaged in the production of copies of retro models of Jaguar.
-The company is currently closed due to a lawsuit by Jaguar Land Rover, which owes £850k.
+The firm is located near Woodbridge.
+It was engaged in producing copies of Jaguar’s retro models.
+The company is closed due to a lawsuit by Jaguar Land Rover, which owes £850k.

 Ronart